 8. Selenium: Formication after physical exertion in old people.

 This is a great remedy for formication and itching in the hands and fingers region.
-A patient complains of weakness after physical exhaustion.
+The patient complains of weakness after physical exhaustion.
 Complaints aggravated after exposure to heat.
 This is a good remedy for old people who suffers from chronic diseases.

 Dose and Potency: Selenium 6C and 30C; 4 globules 2 times a day for 5-7 days for old people.